getbouncer/apidocs/card-scan/android-integration-guide/android-architecture-overview.md

+---
+description: >-
+  This document outlines the architecture that makes up the basis of the CardScan framework.
+---

 # Android architecture guide
-This document outlines the architecture that makes up the basis of the CardScan framework.

 ## Overview
 The CardScan framework operates like a pipeline.
 Images from a data source \(e.g. a Camera\) are processed by a pool of analyzers in a loop.
 The results from those analyzers are aggregated together by a voting algorithm, and a final result is returned to the app.